powerhousepro69/videoinfox/readme.md

      - Create ..........
 Create an empty playlist.
      - Playlist Add ....
 Add an individual video to the loaded playlist.
      - Make Playlist ...
 Save the entire video listing as a new playlist.

+       Playlist overwrite prompt for an existing file with options:  -Create and -Make Playlist

      The following 3 areas support  -Playlist Add  and  -Make Playlist: